-Circuit malfunctions may cause several automotive devices to become inoperative.
-There are only three electrical conditions that can cause an inoperative circuit.
+Circuit malfunctions can cause many automotive devices to become inoperative.
+However, there are only three electrical conditions that cause an inoperative circuit.

-These three conditions are number one an opened circuit.
-Number two would be a short and number three would be a grounded condition.
+These three conditions are number one, an opened circuit.
+Number two would be a short and number three is a grounded condition.

 Below I will explain each electrical problem in more detail.
-The reason that you should read the following page is because it will aid you in diagnosis when an electrical component is not working.
-If you are using a wiring diagram or taking voltage checks on the vehicle understanding the three primary reasons for failure is important.
+The reason you should read the following page is, because it will aid you in diagnosis when an electrical component is not working.
+If you're using a wiring diagram or taking voltage checks on the automobile, understanding the three primary reasons for failure is important to isolating the root cause.

-Whenever there is a complete break or interruption in the normal current path, such as a break in the wiring from the source of power to the electrical unit or even within the unit itself, current will not flow.
+Whenever there is a complete open or interruption in the normal current path, such as a break in the wiring from the source of power to the electrical unit or even within the unit itself, current will not flow as per design intent.

 In an automotive electric circuit, current normally travels through the wires or cables, through switches, and the device itself such as a starter motor or wiper motor.
 A break anywhere along this route results in an open circuit and the complete loss of power.

-The difference is that there will be no heat created by this type of infinite resistance because there is no current flow or circuit load.
-An open circuit or high resistance circuit may occur as a result of a broken wire within the wiring harness.
+The difference is there is no heat created by this type of infinite resistance, because there is no current flow or circuit load.
+An example of the root cause of an open circuit or high resistance circuit can occur as a result of a broken wire within the wiring harness.

-Keep in mind that loose connections at the terminals of the electrical device, broken leads or damaged circuit boards inside the device itself can cause an open circuit condition as well.
+Keep in mind that loose or corroded connections at the terminals of the electrical device, broken leads and damaged circuit boards inside the device itself are often more common with an open circuit condition.

 Note that even poor grounded connections between the electrical load and chassis ground could be considered an open condition.
 Open circuits depending on there type and location can easily create other related and or mysterious circuit malfunctions.

 The term short circuit is used to describe another type of problem or condition which can develop into an electrical circuits malfunction.
-A short refers to a circuit that is completed in the wrong way.
+A short refers to an electrical path that's completed in the wrong way.

-This can result in a blown fuse, wiring or component overheating, burned parts of a wires installation and damaged electronic components.
-A shorted electrical circuit causes more current to flow through the conductor than the conductor can handle.
+This results in blown fuses, wiring or component overheating, burned parts of a wires installation and damaged electronic components.
+The reason for these severe symptoms is because a shorted electrical circuit allows more current to flow through the conductor, circuit board or wire than it was designed to handle.

 Too much current known as an overloaded circuit causes the conductor to heat up.
-If the overload is severe or lasts long enough, it can melt.
-If the effected wire resides insides of a harness this destruction can take out healthy neighboring wires.
+If the overload is severe or lasts long enough, it can melt parts in the system.

+If the melted wire resides insides of a harness, this destruction can take out healthy neighboring wires, causing a hard to trace chain reaction.
 The unique smell of burnt wiring insulation is always a sure sign of circuit malfunctions.
-Note that the wire can melt to the point where it disintegrates and causes an open circuit that was covered above.
+Note that the wire can melt to the point where it disintegrates and causes an open circuit that was covered in-depth above.

 A grounded circuit is similar to a short circuit.
 In that the current bypasses part of the normal circuit path.
 But in this instance, by going directly to a ground source.
 An exposed wire directly touching ground may cause this.